ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-12-28-workaround-azure-github-pat.md

 ![](/assets/png/workaround-azure/github_issue.png){:width="520px"}
 {: style="text-align: center;"}

-Luckily, the conversation thread has discovered a workaround: **create the service token via an API request.** There's some cURL magic happening, and the thread has left out some important parts, so I hope this tutorial can walk you through the steps.
+Luckily, the conversation thread discovered a workaround: **create the service token via an API request.** There's some cURL magic happening, and the thread has left out some important parts, so I hope the following tutorial can walk you through the steps in detail.

 ## The Workaround